Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Minnesota offers a significant financial benefit through a state sales tax exemption on data center equipment, software, and electricity for qualifying facilities.
-This incentive directly reduces the capital and operational expenses associated with building and running a data center.
+Tax Advantage For Data Centers: Minnesota provides significant tax incentives for qualifying projects.
+The state-level sales tax exemption on data center equipment, software, and electricity lowers both initial capital investment and ongoing operational costs.

 Natural Disaster Risk

 Grand Forks has a very low natural disaster risk profile, with a FEMA National Risk Index score of 24.66 out of 100, as of September 2025.
-The location is insulated from major seismic, hurricane, and wildfire events that affect other US data center markets.
+This minimizes the threat of environmental disruptions to data center operations.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business